xcart/xcart-docs/_pages/kb_en/modules/facebook_ads_and_instagram_ads/facebook_feed.md

    2. At the step _Add Products to Your Catalog_, specify that you want to _Use Data Feeds_.
       ![xc5_fb_use_feeds.png]({{site.baseurl}}/attachments/ref_LA0TBHEA/xc5_fb_use_feeds.png)

-   3. In the section  **How do you want to upload your data feed?**, choose 'Set a schedule' and paste the Product Feed URL [generated](https://kb.x-cart.com/modules/facebook_ads_and_instagram_ads/facebook_feed.html#product-feed-generation "Product Feed Generation and Upload to Facebook") for you by X-Cart in the **Data Feed URL** field:
+   3. In the section  **How do you want to upload your data feed?**, choose 'Set a schedule' and paste the [Product Feed URL](https://kb.x-cart.com/modules/facebook_ads_and_instagram_ads/facebook_feed.html#product-feed-generation "Product Feed Generation and Upload to Facebook") generated for you by X-Cart in the **Data Feed URL** field:
       ![paste-product-feed.png]({{site.baseurl}}/attachments/ref_LA0TBHEA/paste-product-feed.png)

+      {% note info %}
+      Remember, that scheduled feed updates will be possible only if {% link "your server is configured to run scheduled X-Cart tasks" ref_lLqNzAaq %}.
+      {% endnotes %}

-   4. Schedule the automatic uploads and name the feed the way you like it better.
+   4. Schedule automatic uploads and name the feed the way you like it better.

-   5. Click the **Start Upload** button to upload your products from X-Cart to Facebook.
+   5. Click the **Start Upload** button to import your products from X-Cart to Facebook.

-After the products have been uploaded, you will see them on the **Products** tab.
+      After the products have been uploaded, you will see them on the **Products** tab in your Facebook Catalog Manager.
       ![Products.png]({{site.baseurl}}/attachments/ref_LA0TBHEA/Products.png)

 That's it!
-You can start advertising your products through Facebook.
+Now, when the products are uploaded you can start promoting your goods via ads in Facebook.